jesutest/calculator-with-persistency-challenge/README.md

 that whenever a change is required the `npm run start` command should be run again to reflect the last changes in contrast with the React app which thanks to Vite all the changes are reflected immediately.

-### Setup MySQL database - The version is 8.4.5 which is the current LTS
+### Setup MySQL database

+#### NOTE: You'll get a warning saying that the engine version from the database is no longer supported, however the docker image is the latest available.
+This need to be address later to verify what's wrong on Sequelize, it might that the driver is the official from MariaDB.

 To do so, you need docker in your machine.